gh228df/4-in-a-row-AI/README.md

 # Features

-AI completely solves the game, thus always playing optimally.
-Due to hashing, ram usage for calculating the first move can be around 26gb.
-I have precalculated first 4 moves for both players in AIn.bin file, you can put it alongside the main program to get optimal performance.
+The AI game solver guarantees optimal play by completely solving the game.
+By utilizing hashing, the RAM usage for calculating the first move can reach approximately 26GB.

+Pre-calculated data for the first 4 moves for both players can be found in the AIn.bin file.
+Integrating this file with the main program ensures optimal performance.
+Additionally, new moves will be cached in the AIn.bin file.

+# AIn.bin encoding

+Cache Size: The first 64 bits indicate the size of the cache.
+Cached Positions: Following the cache size, positions for both players are stored as 64-bit unsigned variables.
+Best Moves: The remaining part of the file contains best moves represented as 16-bit unsigned variables.